2i2c-org/2i2c-org.github.io/content/membership/_index.md

           icon: laptop-code
           icon_pack: fas
           description: |
             Ready-to-use cloud environments with your community's tools, data, and computational resources.
 Your community focuses on discovery while we manage the servers.
 Shared environments for reproducible collaboration.
+See [what communities do with their hubs](../case-studies/_index.md).
         - name: For hub administrators
           icon: cogs
           icon_pack: fas